The Rotary Club of Mordialloc program contains the following projects and activities for 2016-17:

 - Ctiizenship awares at local secondary colleges

 - Financial support for Australian Rotary Health, the largest non-Government funding body in Australia that funds medical research projects

 - SIDS Walk.
 Support the annual Southern Infant Death Syndrome (SIDS) Walk for Remembrance around Albert Park Lake by supplying food and manning the BBQ.
 All funds raised are donated to the SIDS Foundation.

 - Interplast Golf Day.
-This year’s event will be held on Friday 10 May at Woodlands Golf Club.
-For further information: click here
+This event is held annually on a Friday generally in April at Woodlands Golf Club.

 - Wheel Chairs for Kids.
 This organisation is based in Western Australia and produces sturdy and low cost wheelchairs for use by disabled children in Third World Countries.
 The club has supported this project financially through weekly donations by members.
 Local schools are also encouraged to develop fundraising projects to assist this cause.
 Several local primary and secondary schools have conducted a “Wheelathon”, assisted by our club to raise funds for the manufacture of the chairs

 - Contributions to several water, sanitation and education programs in Indonesia and Timor Leste